Panzer-Jagd

-Panzer-Jagd is a 1983 video game published by The Avalon Hill Game Company for the Atari 8-bit family and Commodore 64.
+Panzer-Jagd is computer wargame published in 1983 by The Avalon Hill Game Company for the Atari 8-bit computers and Commodore 64.

 Gameplay

-Panzer-Jagd is a game in which the player controls the German commander against the computer controlling the Russian leader, in the middle of World War II in a game of tactical combat.
+Panzer-Jagd is a game in which the player controls the German commander against the computer controlling the Russian leader, in 1943 during World War II in a game of tactical combat.

 Reception

 Jeff Seiken reviewed the game for Computer Gaming World, and stated that "As the game stands now, Panzer-Jagd simulates tactical combat about as well as Electronic Battleship portrays naval warfare.
 Gamers interested in tactical warfare would be better advised to spend an additional $10 or AH's TAC for SSI's Combat Leader."